 Motivated by the use of line and pure color and

-Currently I am exploring the suburban landscape as a thought about social, economic and political status.
+Currently I am exploring the suburban landscape and the human figure as a thought about social, economic and political status.
 By depicting the suburbs from aerial views and abstracting the neighborhoods and interjecting line, silhouettes and other suburban elements I am hoping to initiate a dialogue about how we relate to each other and function as a community.
 I am interested in personal intrigues and how those personal struggles and background stories impact our reactions and relations to those around us.